Active <area> elements must have alternate text

 An image map is a single image with many clickable areas.
 Like all images, an image map must have alternate text for each of the different clickable areas, as well as for the larger image itself, since screen readers have no way of translating graphics into text.

-<area> elements of image maps to ensure that they have an alternative text.
+area elements of image maps have alternate text.